-Always send the same business card-when this option is selected a dialog appears that allows you to set a default business card, which will be sent automatically when requests are received.
+Always send the same business card-when this option is selected a dialog box is displayed that allows you to set a default business card that will be sent automatically when requests are received.

-- Where to store received business cards.
+Where to store received business cards.
 The Received Business Cards options are:

-- Microsoft Outlook

-- I Outlook Express

-- I Lotus Notes
+Microsoft Outlook Outlook Express Lotus Notes

-The selected Received Business Cards option does not influence the settings on other PIM-related property pages.

-For example, even if the PIM Item Transfer service business card option on this computer is configured to "Do Not Accept," the PIM Item Transfer application will still accept business cards that the application has specifically requested via its "Receive" or "Exchange" functions.
+NOTE: The selected Received Business Cards option does not influence the settings on other PIM-related property pages.
+For example, even if the PIM Item Transfer service business card option on this computer is configured to "Do Not Accept," the PIM Item Transfer application will still accept business cards that the application has specifically requested from its "Receive" or "Exchange" functions.

-Email attachments.
-The only option is include or do not include attachments with email that is sent or received on this computer using this service.
+• Email attachments.
+The only option is to include or not to include attachments with email that is sent or received on the computer using this service.

-5.5.13 Printer
+6.5.13 Printer

 The Bluetooth Printer application allows this computer to use a Bluetooth printer.
 Once a Bluetooth printer has been properly installed, it can be used from this computer in the same way as any other printer would be.